 51. All events and meta-data are displayed in the archive on a timeline of corresponding camera of the video management system as an icon.
 If pointing the mouse arrow at this icon, a frame with the image of an object that triggered an alarm should appear.

-52. System should support own AI-based embedded human and vehicle detection algorithm.
+52. System should support own AI-based embedded human and vehicle motion detection algorithm.

 User interface elements